 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for this forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for this discussion.
 For the thread, the student must record a short video introduction answering the questions in the prompt.
 In addition to the thread, the student must respond to at least 2 classmates’ video introductions in written replies of at least 150 words each.
 Each reply must be supported by at least 1 course textbook reference in current APA style.

 The student will write a research-based paper in current APA format that focuses on an interpersonal communication theory and the practical application of that concept to their personal and/or professional life.
 The paper must include at least 5 references in addition to the course textbook and the Bible, and be at least 750 words.